Frequently asked questions

 I would like to remember Womankind in my Will

 Thank you – leaving a legacy is one of the best ways to support a cause that you care about, and Womankind has benefited greatly from the kindness of supporters who have remembered our work in their Wills.
-See A gift in your Will to Womankind (PDF) for more details.
+See [Download not found] for more details.

 I have a query about Womankind’s fundraising